 Vision Screening Certificate (PDF) – If screened by other approved providers (physician, physician assistant, nurse, free clinic, child care center, local public health department, school or approved community based organization)

 * Dtap Vaccination Details – 5th dose after age 4 years old

 * Polio Vaccination Details – 4th dose after age 4 years old

 * Meningococcal Vaccination Details – On or after 10 years of age for students in grade 7 or above

 ** Hib Vaccination Details – Number of required doses will vary depending on your child’s immunization history.
 Please check with your health provider.

 ** PCV Vaccination Details – Number of required doses will vary depending on your child’s immunization history.
 Please check with your health provider.

 Where can my child receive vaccines?

-At Marion County Public Health in Knoxville, they are able to vaccinate children with no health insurance coverage, or are enrolled in Medicaid (Title XIX), are American Indian or Alaskan Native, or are under-insured (has some type of health insurance, but the benefit plan does not include immunizations.)
-They also do complimentary dental screenings.
-Call 641-828-2238 to set up an appointment.
+At Marion County Public Health in Knoxville.
+They are able to vaccinate children with no health insurance coverage, or are enrolled in Medicaid (Title 19), are American Indian or Alaskan Native, or are under-insured (has some type of health insurance, but the benefit plan does not include immunizations).
+Call 641-828-2238 to schedule an appointment.